What can I expect during our visit?

 Where is the Child Learning and Development Lab located?

-We are conveniently located on Amherst’s campus, in the Merrill Science Center.
-There are reserved parking spaces off of Quadrangle Drive.
+We are conveniently located on Amherst’s campus, in the New Science Center.
+There are reserved parking spaces off of East Drive.
 Upon your arrival, a research assistant will provide you with a parking pass and escort you to our lab.

 I registered my child several months ago, but have not yet been called to participate.
 Why?